leacasas/user-agents/README.md

 - `UserAgents.Console/` - Console project to demonstrate library's functionality
 - `UserAgents.Tests/` - xUnit test project for ensuring the library's functionality

-## Development Status

-🚧 **Under Development** 🚧

-This project is currently under development.
-The most important features have been ported and tested, but others are still pending.

 ## Requirements

 - .NET 8.0 or later